All salon owners must have a good salon business plan.

 How do I Write a Business Plan for a Salon?

-There’s 10 critical components that should be included in any salon business plan:
+There are 10 critical components that should be included in any salon business plan:

-1. Salon mission statementA short summary of why a salon exists, what the goal of the salon is and how this goal is achieved.
+1. Salon mission statement | A summary of why a salon exists, what the goal of the salon is, and how this goal is achieved. |

-2. Problem the salon solvesThe unresolved problem that your customers face that your salon will be addressing.
+2. Problem the salon solves | The unresolved problem that your customers face that your salon will be addressing. |

-3. Solution the salon offerHow your salon business addresses the problem and create value for your clients.
+4. Salon revenue model | How your salon business addresses the problem and creates value for your clients. |

-5. Salon expensesAll costs associated with starting and running your salon.
+5. Salon expenses | All costs associated with starting and running your salon. |

-6. Target client & marketYour ideal salon client and size of the local market.
+6. Target client & market | Your ideal salon client and size of the local market. |

-7. Salon competitionCompetitor salons in your area and their activities.
+7. Salon competition | Competitor salons in your area and their activities. |

-9. Salon employees, partnerships and their rolesYour salon staff and business partners that will help you achieve your plan and their roles.
+9. Salon employees, partnerships and their roles | Your salon staff and business partners will help you achieve your plan and their roles. |

-10. Major milestonesCritical achievements and targets that you need to complete or reach by a specified time for your salon to be successful.
+10. Major milestones | Critical achievements and targets that you need to complete or reach by a specified time for your salon to be successful. |

-You can choose any format you want to write your plan in.
-A regular Microsoft Word document is a common document, but you could also do it in Excel or Power Point.
+You can write your plan in any format you like.
+A regular Microsoft Word document is a common format, but you could also do it in Excel or PowerPoint.

 Keep Your First Salon Business Plan to One Page Only

 You’ll need a separate Excel spreadsheet for your financial budget and detailed milestones.
-But keeping the overall business plan on one page will make this the most helpful salon business plan you can create.
+However, keeping the overall business plan on one page will make this the most helpful salon business plan you can create.

 Complexity means distracted effort.
 Simplicity means focused effort.